 [Your answers indicate that insurance coverage you applied for may not meet your financial needs.
 We suggest that you review the information provided along with your application, including the booklet "Guide to Long-Term Care" and the page titled "Things You Should Know Before Buying Long-Term Care Insurance."
-The Wisconsin Office of the Commissioner of Insurance also has information about long-term care insurance and may be able to refer you to a county Benefit specialist or a Senior Health Insurance Information specialist free of charge who can help you decide whether to buy this policy.]
+Your state insurance department also has information about long-term care insurance and may be able to refer you to a counselor free of charge who can help you decide whether to buy this policy.]